Adaptive procedures for directional false discovery rate control: Additional content for zdirect

-which, by the symmetry of $f_{i, 0}(\cdot)$ from \assumpref{symm}, is equal to $+1$ if $u_i$ is at least as close as $\widecheck{u}_i$ to the endpoints of the unit interval $[0,1]$, or equal to $-1$ otherwise.
+where, by the symmetry of $f_{i, 0}(\cdot)$ from \assumpref{symm}, the latter is equal to $+1$ if $u_i$ is at least as close as $\widecheck{u}_i$ to the endpoints of the unit interval $[0,1]$, or equal to $-1$ otherwise.
 In particular, since

 any $i \in \cR_{\hat{t}} $ must have its corresponding $u_i$ at least as close to the two endpoints of $[0,1]$ as its reflection $\widecheck{u}_i \in [0.25, 0.75]$.
 As such, it must always be that i.e., an element $i$ can possibly be a discovery only if $E_i = +1$.
 Moreover, define